 Sugar Baby sites are proliferating amid widening income disparities and greater financial strains on millennials.
 Some feminists and traditionalists complain that sugar babies are doing nothing more than practicing a thinly veiled form of prostitution.
 But ever more college students and recent grads are embracing sugar daddies as a pragmatic solution for mountainous student debt.

-To drive home the point, SeekingArrangement.com maintains a U.S. student debt clock that is approaching $1.5 trillion.
+To drive home the point, Seeking.com maintains a U.S. student debt clock that is approaching $1.7 trillion.
 Other women become sugar babies after finding themselves unable to meet living expenses on precarious, gig economy jobs.
 After a freelancer saw a veterinarian’s bill for her sick bulldog wipe out her meager nest egg, she signed up on SeekingArrangement.com and then wrote a national magazine article about it.

-The SeekingArrangement.com site evokes images of a kind of digital fairy tale—albeit for romantics with one eye on the bottom line.
+The Seeking.com site evokes images of a kind of digital fairy tale—albeit for romantics with one eye on the bottom line.
 The site features a photo of a winsome woman in a red dress caught in the embrace of a tall, dark and handsome man in a business suit.
 “Where beautiful, successful people fuel mutually beneficial relationships,” the text says.
-SeekingArrangement.com, which was started in 2006, claims over five million users.
+SeekingArrangement.com (now Seeking.com) was started in 2006 and has over 20 million users.
 It has spawned a host of imitators with names like www.FindrRchGuys.com.

 ‘A Goldmine’ For Blackmailers And Extortion